charumathikumar01-eng/Azure-Vnet-NSG-VM-Project/README.md

 This project demonstrates the creation and configuration of Azure Virtual Network,Network Security Group,and Virtual Machines with IIS Web Server

-The objective of this project is to understand Azure networking,subnet configuration, NSG rules and public access to a virtual machine.
+The objective of this project is to understand Azure networking, subnet configuration, NSG rules and public access to a virtual machine.

 ## Services Used